Ozone Water Treatment For Well Water: The 6 Things You Need to Know First

 Ozone water treatment can rapidly disinfect your well water and kill bacteria and viruses, but unlike chlorine does not leave a chemical chlorine residual.

-The oxidizing properties of ozone, when combined with filtration, will eliminate iron, manganese, sulfur and reduce or eliminate tastes and odor problems.
+The oxidizing properties of ozone, when combined with filtration, will eliminate iron, manganese, and sulfur and reduce or eliminate taste and odor problems.

 #3: Ozone is automatic and doesn't require additional chemicals: